meeshkan/hmt/guides/RECORD.md

 ### Integrations

 We plan on maintaining middleware and plugins for a variety of projects.

-Below is a list of integrations that exist or are in development.
+Here is a list of integrations that exist or are in development:

 | Integration | Description | Status |
 | ----------- | ----------- | ------ |